 The term free also means there are millions of users all climbing aboard.

 Hey, I love ‘free’ too, but there comes a point when something is too good to be true.

 This also means that their speeds are slow.
 With constant buffering, poor playback, and many other issues, it won’t be long before you have given up on the whole VPN idea.

 It doesn’t have to be this way, though.

-ExpressVPN have a lengthy 30-day guarantee so you can sign up, test it and if it doesn't live up to your expectations, then get a full refund.
+ExpressVPN has a lengthy 30-day guarantee to sign up, test it, and if it doesn’t live up to your expectations, then get a full refund.